jnozzi/cocoadev.com/SiteContent/General/BetterArticleTextLayout.markdown

 OK ...
-I've been lurking [[CocoaDev]] for years now and I am finally totally fed up with the way we're laying out text.
+I've been lurking General/CocoaDev for years now and I am finally totally fed up with the way we're laying out text.
 We all know the problem: some piece of code uses some really long nested Objective-C statement which requires lots of horizontal space to lay out properly.

-<code> void ''pixmap = [[[[[[UltraCoolObject]] alloc] initWithThing:thing foo:foo timeToLive:kFOREVER - kTimeSinceUNIXEpoch] autorelease] pixmapForSize:[[window contentView] frameSize]];</code>
+     void *pixmap = General/[[[[UltraCoolObject alloc] initWithThing:thing foo:foo timeToLive:kFOREVER - kTimeSinceUNIXEpoch] autorelease] pixmapForSize:General/window contentView] frameSize;

 And lo!
 All of the human-readable article text is pushed off into oblivion!
 Sure my web browser has a horizontal scroll bar, but -- and I'm speaking for myself here -- I totally hate scrolling horizontally to read text, because I have to go left, right, left, right constantly.